-While there are enormous plants in the nursery that are given all essential nutrients regularly.
+While enormous plants in the nursery are given all essential nutrients regularly.

 The atmosphere in someone’s house can be quite different, with limited plants nearby and an irregular feeding schedule.

-Plant disease is another common cause why some plants die suddenly and rapidly.
+Plant disease is another common cause of why some plants die suddenly and rapidly.

-This is because if a fungus can get hold of the roots of a plant, it is soon going to affect it, and the plant will die in as little as two days.
+This is because if a fungus can get hold of a plant’s roots, it will soon affect it, and the plant will die in as little as two days.

-Although it is tricky to save your plant from a disease, it is still possible.
+Although saving your plant from a disease is tricky, it is still possible.

-You may need a little more time to check for any signs of diseases, but you will be relieved that your plant is in safe conditions when you do.
+You may need a little more time to check for any signs of diseases, but you will be relieved that your plant is safe when you do.

-To rule out possibilities for plant diseases, you should look out for:
+To rule out possibilities for plant diseases, you should look out for the following:

 - Any brown or black spots on the leaves